rickbronson/RPI-Stepper-Motor-Linux-Kernel-Driver2/README.md

 - Only uses 6 DMA's per motor STEP cycle
 - Pulse edge granularity based on 27 MHz
 - Can use any unused GPIO's for STEP, DIRECTION, and MICROSTEP control pins
-- Driver smoothly ramps motor up to max speed and back down again based on a (approximate) sinusoidal curve
 - Drive multiple motors.
 - Can handle the same microstep control lines going to multiple motors, just use the same GPIO values as the first motor.